Catherine22/Frontend-Development/JavaScript/README.md

 ## Promises

-A promise is an object that may produce a single value some time in the future.
-Either a resolved value, or a reason that it's not resolved (rejected)
+A promise is an object that may produce a single value sometime in the future.
+Either a resolved value or a reason that it's not resolved (rejected)

 E.g.